What is Making Tax Digital?

 What about the requirement to report sales on a daily basis?

-With general eCommerce sales, the sale is reported on the day it occurs and is finalised with the payment provider.
-Usually, business post a manual daily sales journal which includes all the finalised transactions for the day.
+With general eCommerce sales, the sale is reported on the day it occurs and is finalized with the payment provider.
+Usually, businesses post a manual daily sales journal that includes all the finalized transactions for the day.

 Amazon and Shopify act as third-party platforms which also incorporate the features of a payment provider.
 In the case of Amazon, for example, Amazon is always both the selling platform AND the payment provider.

-HMRC summarises their approach to third party agents below:
+HMRC summarises its approach to third party agents below.